AnkushGitRepo/DSA/src/main/java/org/example/Arrays/ArrayReadMe.md

 - **Majority Element II**: Given an integer array `nums`, return all elements that appear more than `⌊n / 3⌋` times.
 You may return the answer in any order.
 - **Reverse Integer**: Given a signed 32-bit integer `x`, return `x` with its digits reversed.
 If reversing `x` causes the value to go outside the signed 32-bit integer range `[-2^31, 2^31 - 1]`, then return `0`.
 - **String to Integer atoi**: Implement the `myAtoi(string s)` function, which converts a string to a 32-bit signed integer (similar to C/C++'s `atoi` function).
+- **Roman to Integer**: Given a string `s` representing a Roman numeral, return the integer value of the Roman numeral.

 ## How to Use